GoldenStone02/PSEC-assignment/README.md

 # PSEC-assignment
-A quiz system that is similar to Blackboard Quiz except coded in Python for Programming in Security (PSEC)
+A quiz system that is similar to Blackboard Quiz except coded in Python for one of my modules called Programming in Security (PSEC).
+In this project, I learnt socket programming as well as client-server programming which was fairly interesting.

-Documentation of the project will be uploaded into the repository on completion of the assignment

 [Note] The documentation of the project is relatively scuffed, there might need to be a rework on it in the future.